supabase/pg_listen/README.md

 ### Building

+For Supabase/KPS on Ubuntu use `make kps`

+For everything else use:

 Just clone the repo and run `make`.
 The makefile is compatible with BSD and GNU Make and requires only that libpq be installed on the system.